10 Reasons to Travel to Leipzig

 The mass is read

 This sentence is not uncommon in Leipzig.
-As Trade fair city Leipzig is the venue for a variety of trade fairs with a wide range of topics and content every year.
+As Trade Fair City Leipzig is the venue for a variety of trade fairs with a wide range of topics and content every year.
 The location of the new exhibition center A total of five exhibition halls with over 111.000 square meters of covered and 70.000 square meters of open exhibition space are available.
 In addition, the Congress Center Leipzig probably one of the most modern congress and conference centres in Europe.
 Impressive figures, which are also due to a steadily increasing interest of visitors in projects such as the Leipzig Book Fair be underlined.

 our recommendation